Niccolò de' Conti

 Niccolò de' Conti (c.
 1395 – 1469) was a Venetian merchant, explorer, and writer.
 Born in Chioggia, he traveled to India and Southeast Asia, and possibly to Southern China, during the early 15th century.
 He was one of the sources used to create the 1450 Fra Mauro map, which indicated that there was a sea route from Europe around Africa to India.

 De' Conti departed from Venice around 1419 and established himself in Damascus, Syria, where he studied Arabic.
 Over a period of 25 years, his familiarity with the languages and cultures of the Islamic world enabled him to travel to many places on ships owned by Islamic merchants.

 De' Conti's travels followed the period of Timurid relations with Europe.
 They also occurred around the same time and in the same places as the Chinese expeditions of Admiral Zheng He.
 His accounts are contemporary, and fairly consistent with those of the Chinese writers who were on Zheng He's ships, such as Ma Huan (writing in 1433) and Fei Xin (writing in about 1436).

 Travels

-After the return of Marco Polo in 1295, there is no record of Italian traders returning from China until the return of de' Conti by sea in 1439.
-The only exception are the travel accounts by Franciscan friar Odoricus Mattiuzzi (1286-1331) from Friuli, who in 1310 visited Armenia, Mesopotamia, Persia, Ceylon (Sri Lanka), Sumatra, Java, Cambodia, Champa and China.
+After the return of Marco Polo in 1295 and the Franciscan friar Odoricus Mattiuzzi's (1286–1331) visit in 1310, there is no record of Italian traders returning from China until the return of de' Conti by sea in 1439.